 I remember first seeing Emily at a Kansas City shop that specializes in local goods.
-She's a ceramic artist whose works are coveted across many avenues, making their way from the inspiring stores of Anthropologie to editor’s picks in popular publications.
+She's a ceramic artist whose works are coveted across the United States, making her way from the inspiring stores of Anthropologie to editor’s picks in popular magazines.
 Her pottery is designed with care, each unique to the eye, holding a feeling of familiarity.
-They appear delicate, yet broken in, a feature that Emily has perfected in her technique.
-She is pretty well known throughout Kansas City in the artisan scene & I was definitely curious to hear her own interpretations on creating & community.
+They appear delicate, yet well-worn, a feature that Emily has perfected in her technique.

-Nebraska was soggy as I drove the puddled streets to Emily’s home in the city of Omaha.
+Nebraska was soggy as I drove the puddled streets to Emily’s home in Omaha.
 The melancholy mood that rain brings is a favorite of mine, perfect for long talks & deep discussion.
-As I pulled up to the steps of her house, she came out onto the porch - a long flowing number accompanied with a warm smile.
+As I pulled up to the steps of her house, she came out onto the porch in a long flowing number accompanied with a bright smile.
 She was a lovely contrast to the brood outside.
 Although it was only my second time meeting her, I was immediately at ease in Emily's company.
-Her space was a reflection of her nature, & if the house were a melody, then Emily would be soothing jazz.
-It held both a mellow & smooth rhythm.
-She gave me a tour of her downstairs studio, with soft light reflecting on walls & the nostalgic smell of ceramic & basement colliding.
+She gave me a tour of her downstairs studio, with the nostalgic smell of ceramic & basement colliding.
 We sat amidst the pattering rain on windows & talked into the afternoon.
-Her pup, Ruby, never leaving the safety of her side; peeking out at me & deciding my character for the entirety.
-Emily's nurturing words & honesty worked their way into my own string of thoughts.
+Her pup, Ruby, never leaving the safety of her side; peeking out at me & deciding my character for the entirety of my visit.

 AA: I love your overall tone & mood of the space that you live & work in.
 Can you describe this environment, how you feel in the place that you’ve made to create in?